-Let’s look at some numbers.
-Businesses are set to spend $276.7 billion on social media ads by the end of 2025.
-And by 2030, 83% of all ad spending will come from mobile platforms (Statista).
-That tells you one thing—social media manager skills are more valuable than ever.
+Just look at the data: businesses are projected to spend $276.7 billion on social media ads by the end of 2025.
+By 2030, 83% of all ad spending will come from mobile (Statista).
+These figures prove that social media intern skills and social media work experience are more in demand than ever.

-While 8.2 million students show interest in internships, only 3.6 million actually participate
+- While 8.2 million students express interest in internships, only 3.6 million move forward and join one.
+Leaving many social media internship positions open.

 Career Progression and Growth Projections